-It all started at Apple.
-My first job in silicon valley.
-And as fate goes, our group immediately spun out into a startup and I was a VP at 23.
 From there I led marketing, product, and sales for several silicon valley startups, including a word of mouth marketing company, a community + content .com, and a web-based telecommunications company.
-Unfortunately, as it goes in the valley, they were all 10 years ahead of our time.
+Unfortunately, as is common with startups, they were all 10 years ahead of our time.
 But, lessons were learned.

 In 1999 I was recruited to Austin to run Dell’s consumer web site.
-I leddaily operations, content, design, analytics, and P&L management.
-I also led us through three redesigns, developed Dell’s global online strategy, and with a mighty team we grew Dell's consumer online revenue to over $3.5 billion.
-Next, I launched Dell's Consumer CRM group where we developed new markets, the retail marketing strategy, database marketing programs, Hispanic marketing, three-year plan, customer-centricity strategy, and change leadership program.
-Phew!
+I led daily operations, content, design, analytics, and P&L management.
+I led us through three redesigns, developed Dell’s global online strategy.
+I scaled the team and grew Dell's consumer online revenue to over $3.5 billion.
+Next, I launched Dell's Consumer CRM group where we developed new markets, a retail marketing strategy, database marketing programs, Hispanic marketing, the three-year plan, customer-centricity strategy, and change leadership program.

 In 2005 I went back to my startup roots and became founding CMO for Bazaarvoice Inc. We were recognized as "ClickZ Marketing Innovation of the Year" twice and Austin's "Best Place to Work" twice.
 For our first 5 years I led product development, marketing and business development.
 My team built out 7 products (and 7 patents), and before I left we had grown to 500 people and $50 million revenue, before it went public in 2012.

 In 2010 I became founder and CEO of Mass Relevance.
-We were the SaaS leader in social TV and social content integration.
-We negotiated exclusive partnerships of Twitter and Facebook.
+This was a SaaS platform for curating real-time content for social TV and social content integration.
+We negotiated exclusive partnerships of Twitter and Facebook and worked with nearly every league and major broadcast network and many brands.
 Within 3 years Mass Relevance won a technical Emmy and grew to 150 people globally serving 300 clients prior to merging with Spredfast in April, 2014. (video) (now Khorus).

-During this time, in 2012, I also co-founded and became active Chairman of Clearhead, the agency leading the market in data-driven experience optimization.
-The company grew to 100 people in 5 years and was acquired by Accenture in July, 2017.
+During the same time, in 2012, I co-founded and was Chairman of Clearhead, the leading agency in data-driven experience optimization.
+In 5 years we grew the company to 100 people, and it was acquired by Accenture in July, 2017.

 I am currently co-founder and Chairman of Fair Worlds, an immersive reality agency/consultancy, co-owner of Texas Drift Academy, and on the boards of Interplay Learning and Axial Shift.